 On occasion we get approached by people who are far too accomplished professionally to work at our stores.
 They've had successful careers in industry and are "made men."
 These men of liesure and lifestyle are here because the are lovin' it.
 Meet Bill.
 Bill used to be a Railroad Executive.
 To us this meant that he had mob connections so we had to hire him.
 He calles it "rehirement."

 Johnny comes from the infamous Merli family, of Dogfish Apparel lore.
 It's like the cycling mafia family in St. Louis.
 So don't question his repairs or he'll whack ya.
-He's reportedly just here to keep an eye on Farrell, who's married to his older sister.
-So, Farrell, watch yourself or Johnny'll whack ya.
 Johnny was super fast.
 Then he wasn't.
 Now he is again.
 Or he says he will be.
-As our LOOP Service Manager- he's ready to fine tune anything- road bikes, tri bikes, mountain bikes, spaceships, etc.
+As our Big Bend Service Manager, he's ready to fine tune anything- road bikes, tri bikes, mountain bikes, spaceships, etc.

 This Little Fella is Casey.
 In addition to having the longest torso in all of competive cycling, he's an amazing mechanic.
 He's been working at Big Shark since before he could grow mutton chops, and now, well look at them.
 They are magnificent.
 He races for the Dogfish Racing Team and is capable of winning almost every race he enters, despite never training.